informed-governance-project/NISINP/docker/README.md

 - `APP_PORT`: which port to bind to (defaults to `8888`)
 - `APP_BIND_ADDRESSS`: which address to bind to (defaults to `127.0.0.1`)

+## Scheduled tasks

+A contrib script is included in the built docker image in `/app/cronjob.sh`, you should configure this script to be executed every minute by a cronjob or systemd timer.

+`docker exec governanceplatform /app/cronjob.sh`

+Exit code will be `1` if any of the task fails

 ## Reverse proxy configuration

 Static assets are served directly by a web server/reverse proxy and not by the